 Syros.
 Never heard of it?
 We think Syros is one of the best kept secrets in the Greek Islands.
 And I don’t think it is going to stay a secret much longer!
-Read on to learn why we think Syros is the best destination in the Greek Islands for 2018!
+Here are 9 great reasons to visit the Greek Island Syros and why it’s possibly best Greek island to visit in May for food, history, culture and so much more!

 Why Syros is the Best Destination in the Greek Islands

-Several, well actually nine, reasons for my enthusiasm for Syros: (click on the link to go straight to that reason, if you must)
+There are several reasons, well actually nine, for my enthusiasm for Syros: (click on the link to go straight to that reason, if you must)

 - It is uncrowded and relatively free from tourists.